From American Family Physician

 Ideal for primary care learning, the AFP Photo Quiz app presents physicians and other health care professionals with diagnosis challenges.
 App features include:

 - Ability to take Photo Quiz challenges offline

-- Optimized for viewing on the iPad® and iPhone® (coming soon to Google Play)
+- Optimized for viewing on iPad®, iPhone®, and Android devices

 - Get the full explanation of correct and incorrect answers

 This app brings you a replica of the journal in an easy-to-use format on your iPad®, iPhone®, Android device, or Kindle Fire.
 It is free to AAFP members and AFP subscribers.

 AFP By Topic App

 This free app makes the best content from AFP for 60 clinical topics available in one place on your iPhone® or Android smartphone.